alisalamatian1/InvestmentTracker/README.md

 ## 💸 Why is this project of interest to you?

 - I like the finance world, especially stock market and usually try to think a head in terms of my financial plans.
+But what if an app can help us to keep track of our investment?
 - I have used many finance apps to purchase stocks and always wanted to implement one myself
-- Handling users and their information is appealing to me!
+- Handling users' information is appealing to me!

 ### As a user I want to:
 - Make a profile